 Listen as the tour director explains the traditional craft of winemaking and the art of tasting and food pairing.
 Finally, tour the villa’s underground tunnels, from wine cellars to olive mills.
 Afterward, drive through idyllic farms to a typical Tuscan restaurant.

-The final wine estate, deep into the Chianti hills, is a Chianti Classico vineyard.
+Deep into the Chianti hills, the final wine estate is a Chianti Classico vineyard.
 The vast plantings include many smaller, award-winning wines that combine ancient wine-making traditions with contemporary innovation under the respected name.

 - Taste eight different wines